NASM CNC Study Guide

 The right amounts of essential micronutrients are needed for proper growth and development, longevity, and also our metabolism.
 Low consumption of these micronutrients will see negative results like poor moods, less focus, a smaller attention span, general body fatigue, and a lowered ability to use our immune system.

-The proper use of these supplements have been shown to fill the nutrient gaps that may present themselves.
+Properly using these supplements has been shown to fill the nutrient gaps that may present themselves.

 We should look for multivitamins that contain everything shown in the figure “what your multivitamin should contain”.